kbirk/gltf-viewer/README.md

 ## Motivation

 I really like the the glTF format.
-While attempting to familiarize myself with the specification I had difficulty finding any reference implementation that didn't shoehorn the model into an existing framework.
+While attempting to familiarize myself with the specification I had difficulty finding any reference implementation that didn't involve incorporating an existing frameworks internal representation.
 This is my attempt at creating a bare bones feature complete importer and renderer.

 ## Usage